melvio/hopla/developers/nice-to-haves.md

 * --json flag for json and CLI-user friendly output by default
 * Make this project installable with a respectable package manager (e.g. apt, pip, snap, flatpak)
 * deeper nesting of the `hopla` folder, only have the main `hopla` command itself in the root directory
+  * [DONE] hopla.sh and hopla.py in main folder
+  * cleanup migratory files in main folder